 And here we have the list of the CPT® codes that were included in this analysis and the description for each of the codes.
-This chart spells out the code descriptions for each of the CPT® codes used in the CBR, and as you can see, these are the codes for the presumptive drug testing.
+This chart spells out the code descriptions for each of the CPT® codes used in the CBR, and as you can see, these are the codes for the CMT of the Spine.